raspberrypilearning/cd-my-favourite-celebrity/en/step_1.md

 ### What you will make

-Build a webpage like the one in the trinket below.
+Build a webpage like the one in the Trinket below.

 <div class="trinket">
   <iframe src="https://trinket.io/embed/html/4222be8f1f?outputOnly=true&start=result" width="600" height="505" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>